pachterlab/kallisto/starting.md

 ---
 {% include JB/setup %}

-#### Download

-- The easiest way to install kallisto on a Mac is using brew.
+The short tutorial below explains how to run __kallisto__ using a small example distributed with the program.
+If you already know how to use __kallisto__ but just want to get it quickly installed on your Mac, the easiest way to do so is using brew.
 Type:

-`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` <br>to install brew
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install brew, followed by

-`brew tap homebrew/science`
+`brew tap homebrew/science` and then

 `brew install kallisto`

-If you have used brew you can skip the __Install__ section below.

-The program can also be downloaded from [here](https://github.com/pachterlab/kallisto/releases/download/v0.42.1/kallisto_mac_v0.42.1.tar.gz)
+to have kallisto universally executable.

+#### Download

+The example/test distributed with __kallisto__ is included with the binaries we distribute with the program:

+- For Mac download the __kallisto__ binary from [here](https://github.com/pachterlab/kallisto/releases/download/v0.42.1/kallisto_mac-v0.42.1.tar.gz)

-- For Ubuntu download kallisto [here](https://github.com/pachterlab/kallisto/releases/download/v0.42.1/kallisto_ubuntu_v0.42.1.tar.gz)
+- For Ubuntu download the __kallisto__ binary from [here](https://github.com/pachterlab/kallisto/releases/download/v0.42.1/kallisto_ubuntu-v0.42.1.tar.gz)

 #### Install

-Begin by copying the __kallisto__ executable to a location where it is universally executable:
+If you do not already have __kallisto__ universally executable on your machine, Begin by copying the __kallisto__ executable from the downloaded binary to

 `cp kallisto /usr/local/bin/`